bholzer/AutoBlenderRender/README.md

 Creates a launch template, autoscaling group and autoscaling policy.
 The launch template loads code onto the workers that pull jobs from the SQS queues.
 The autoscaling policy uses the queue sizes to determine scale.

+The launch template also uses spot instances to keep costs very low.

 TODO: fix the autoscale policy; it is too aggressive

 Cloudwatch